github/personal-website/README.md

 - `/_data/social_media.yml`: Defines each of the supported services, including variable name, display name, URL path, and SVG icon.
 - `/_includes/social_media_share_url.html`: Outputs the share URL required for any of the supported social media services that support sharing URLs.

-If you're interested in adding a social media service that's not already supported in this repo, you can edit these two files to build that support.
+If you're interested in adding a social media service that's not already supported in this repository, you can edit these two files to build that support.

 ## Adding pages